Kong/docs.konghq.com/app/_src/gateway/upgrade/rolling-upgrade.md

 ## Prerequisites

-* You have reviewed the general upgrade guide
+* You have reviewed the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/).
 * You have chosen this upgrade option because you have a DB-less deployment, or you need to upgrade the data planes (DPs) in a hybrid mode deployment.

 ## Upgrade steps